 Acne analysed existing audit reports at new suppliers to have an overview of working conditions.
-In low-risk countries, the production department or local representatives visited the suppliers and subcontractors before placing an order.
+In low-risk countries, the production department or local representatives tries to visit the suppliers and subcontractors before placing an order.
 The production department uses Fair Wear's occupational health and safety checklist to have an overview of working conditions at a new supplier.